JoergFranke/recnet/README.md

 | loss_function      | Loss/Error function (weighted or normal ce)        | "w2_cross_entropy"/"cross_entropy"          |
 | bound_weight       | Weight for weighted cross entropy                  | Integer          |

-- Use the provided functions for training, validation and test to train, validate and test the model.
+- Use the provided functions to train, validate and test the model.
-The `rnnModel` takes the structure and optimization parameters as a dictionary and a random number stream for numpy (rng) and theano (trng).
+The `rnnModel` takes the structure and optimization parameters as a dictionary and a random number stream for numpy `rng` and theano `trng`.
 ```bash
 rnn = rnnModel(prm_structure, prm_optimization, rng, trng)
 train_fn    = rnn.get_training_function()